General Education Requirements - UC

 When deciding which GE pattern to follow you should consider factors such as your intended major, the GE/Breadth requirements for the specific school or college, and any previous college course work you may have completed.
 As a transfer applicant, completing lower-division GE requirements prior to transfer will improve your chances for admission to a competitive major, campus, or program.

 If you plan to fulfill the GE/Breadth requirements for a specific UC campus or college, confirm that the courses you take at De Anza College are listed on the GE/Breadth articulation agreements (by campus) on ASSIST.

 You should review the GE options available and consult a De Anza counselor or academic adviser to determine which program is most suitable for your transfer needs.
-To schedule an appointment with a De Anza counselor or academic adviser visit the Counseling & Advising Center, located on the 2nd floor of the Student & Community Services Building.

 Only credit for Advanced Placement (AP) and International Baccalaureate (IB) exams may be used to satisfy IGETC subject area requirements.
 Credit for College-Level Examination Program (CLEP) cannot be used on IGETC.